redislabs-training/ru203/README.md

     FT.SEARCH books-idx "%pott%"

-Wildcard queries -- all docsuments in the index:
+Wildcard queries -- all documents in the index:

     FT.SEARCH books-idx *